kangyiyun/kangyiyun.github.io/index.md

 - Deep Learning
 - Reinforcement Learning

 My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Deep Learning** and its applications in the real world.
+My interests are on the **Deep Learning(CV & NLP)** and its applications in the real world.
 In a word, advanced technologies like DL and RL positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.
 <br>
 If you want to know more about me, welcome to view My [CV](https://kangyiyun.github.io/file/CV.pdf )
 <br>